c-eee-devops/crowdsec-npm-gateway/README.md

 ## Setting Up Nginx Proxy Manager

-First, we will need to set up Nginx Proxy Manager via its `docker-compose`
+First, we will need to set up Nginx Proxy Manager via its `docker compose`

 I will be using baudneo fork because we will need to use that fork later anyway.
 Make sure that you set your database passwords to something else.